sigani/fan-the-hammer-2/README.md

 ## Rules
 - Round based game: both players decide on an action to take at the same time.
+- Lives: 4
+- Starting Ammo: 0
-- Lives: 4, Max Ammo Count: 6
+- Max Ammo Count: 6
 - Each player decides between 4 options: Reload, Fire, Dodge, Fan The Hammer
   - Reload: loads a bullet into the gun
     - Loses to Fire, Fan The Hammer